dceglia/frontend-nanodegree-feedreader/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+## Installing

+To run locally, you can clone or download my version @ https://github.com/dceglia/frontend-nanodegree-feedreader.
+After opening the folder containing the files, select index.html and open with your preferred browser.
+If you've received a zipped copy, unzip, select index.html and open in your browser.

+## Contributing

+This repository is my attempt at Project 4 as a Udacity FEND student.
+Therefore, the project is currently not open for contribution.

+## Credits

+Thanks go out to Ryan B for his time spent on the P4 walk-through.
+Also, thanks to Matt Cranford for his walk-through blog.

+## Future improvements

+- time spent breaking my code
+- an implementation only with jQuery